radusqrt/numerical-methods/PA/TutorialCPP.md

 }

-/* Side note: if you needed to iterate through the elements of a stack, you'd actually need more than a stack */
+/* Side note: if you needed to iterate through the elements of a stack, you'd actually need more than a stack. */
 ```

 ## std::map